 In 2014, JT Moore finished 2nd in an international competition hosted by Bridgestone America titled “Fuel the cause”.
 The challenge was to identify a need for your location and recruit as many voters to support your project over a 1 month period of time.
 JT Moore received over 400,000 votes in April 2014 and, consequently, received a $20,000 grant from Bridgestone to build a greenhouse.

 The greenhouse was built over the 2014-15 school year with a ribbon cutting ceremony taking place in May 2015.
 Many parents and community members contributed towards this unique school feature.
-The greenhouse will be in full use during the 2016-17 school year – students are encouraged to take advantage of this very special aspect of JT Moore.
+The greenhouse is in full use during the school year – students are encouraged to take advantage of this very special aspect of JT Moore.

 The Flower and Veggie Stand

 At the corner of Granny White Pike and Lone Oak you can find a flower and veggie stand in full operation from Spring through late Fall.
 By purchasing produce and items at the stand, you help support J.T.
 Moore – we receive additional funding from the stand to help support our greenhouse and gardens program.